 Moxie Project UNC Summer 2014 Syllabus

-Welcome to the Moxie Project summer internship!
+Welcome to the Moxie Project summer program!
 Below you will find a schedule of seminars, assignments and events for the Moxie Project.

 Each date description indicates the seminar topic and location, as well as any readings or assignments.
 All readings should be completed by the date on which they are listed.
 Please ensure that you take notes on your readings and reflect on how it connects to the work or organization with which you are placed as that will make for a richer discussion.